 Your average Houstonian watches his average healthcare cost double in six years of his ex-governor's rule.
 It serves the average Houstonian right for settling for below-average leadership.

-Chicago Tribune's registration process, I'm quoting in full the ten propositions of what it means to be a liberal by Geoffrey R. Stone, a law professor at the University of Chicago, and the author of Perilous Times: Free Speech in Wartime.
+What liberals believe.
+Because of the Chicago Tribune's registration process, I'm quoting in full the ten propositions of what it means to be a liberal by Geoffrey R. Stone, a law professor at the University of Chicago, and the author of Perilous Times: Free Speech in Wartime.
 I added the boldface to each proposition:

 1. Liberals believe individuals should doubt their own truths and consider fairly and open-mindedly the truths of others.
 This is at the very heart of liberalism.
 Liberals understand, as Justice Oliver Wendell Holmes once observed, that "time has upset many fighting faiths."
 Liberals are skeptical of censorship and celebrate free and open debate.